ElementsProject/lightning/doc/lightning-listfunds.7.md

 -   *funding\_txid* - funding transaction id.
 -   *funding\_output* - the index of the output in the funding transaction.
+-   *connected* - whether the channel peer is connected.
+-   *state* - the channel state, in particular *CHANNELD_NORMAL* means the channel can be used normally.

 AUTHOR
 ------